chatanooga/py_vis_tools/README.md

 more changes after sla update
-more changes added, haven't signed the sla pADDY approves these changes..will my credentials be checked
+more changes added, haven't signed the sla pADDY approves these changes..will my credentials be checked CHANGED by git email so that GH will recognise this commit => allow me to sign the CLA